Early versions of the metaverse emerged in the early noughties. We take a look at what’s been done and how Meta’s vision will differ.

 The term itself is nothing new, having been originally coined by Sci-Fi author Neal Stephenson in his 1992 novel 'Snow Crash'.

-Stephenson imagined the metaverse as a shared and connected universe within which digital avatars of people could interact with one another and where status is determined by the sophistication of one’s avatar.
+Stephenson imagined the metaverse as a shared and connected universe where digital avatars of people could interact with one another and where status is determined by the sophistication of one’s avatar.

 Though the company formerly known as Facebook is unlikely to take on the dystopian tones of Stephenson’s novel, their vision of the metaverse hews roughly to this concept - a shared and connected virtual world where you can learn, work, shop, meet people, play and create.